Sky Glass shows the way forward for smart TV designs

 That simplicity is a great strength for Sky, and something other manufacturers could pay attention to.
 We’ve seen plenty of smart TVs with impressive audio, of course – such as the Philips OLED+935, or the Panasonic JZ2000.

-But seeing Sky cut its own set-top box hardware out of the equation is a shocking, exciting move – eliding it into an internet-connected television, and exciting move for the company to make.
+But seeing Sky cut its own set-top box hardware out of the equation is a shocking, exciting move – sliding it into an internet-connected television, an exciting move for the company to make.

 Something worth focusing on, though, is the choice of multiple colors for the Sky Glass smart TVs.
 While there are only three TV sizes – 43-inch, 55-inch and 65-inch – you can choose each of those in a variety of five colors, from Ceramic White to Dusky Pink, Racing Green, Ocean Blue, and Anthracite Black.